Donard20/learn-swift-codecademy/6-sets/README.md

 ---
  ## 🚀 Aim:

- >  will learn how to create and use sets in Swift.A set is an unordered collection of unique elements.
+ Imagine walking through an art museum and finding two identical Mona Lisa paintings hanging on the wall.
+That situation would most likely cause a few raised eyebrows.
+Art museums should only contain unique content, like a set does in Swift.

  - There are many similarities between sets and arrays, but the main differences between the two are:
   - Set elements cannot be repeated, while that is allowed in arrays.
   - A set does not have a defined order, while an array does.
   - Sets are a great collection type to use when the data we need to store must be unique.

+Sets are a great collection type to use when the data we need to store must be unique.

+For example, we could use a set in real life to store information about employee ID numbers at a company or to store bank account numbers.

+A set is an unordered collection of unique elements.

+ >  will learn how to create and use sets in Swift.A set is an unordered collection of unique elements.

 ---